 They were given six months to break the logjam; the 6888th did it in three.

 1st Lt.
-Vernon Baker was cited for the Medal of Honor for extraordinary heroism in action on April 5 and 6, 1945, near Viareggio, Italy.
+Vernon Baker was cited for the Medal of Honor for extraordinary heroism in action from April 5 - 6, 1945, near Viareggio, Italy.

 On the following night Baker voluntarily led a battalion advance through enemy mine fields and heavy fire toward the division objective.
 Baker’s fighting spirit and daring leadership were an inspiration to his men and exemplify the highest traditions of the Armed Forces.

 1st Lt.
 John Fox was cited for the Medal of Honor for extraordinary heroism against an armed enemy in the vicinity of Sommocolonia, Italy, Dec.
 26, 1944.